All timings are provisional and subject to change

 No. There is not sufficient room or parking to facilitate same.
 We are sorry but there is no flexibility available to us in this regard.
 This is a rural location with a very limited road network which we must keep clear for the comfort, safety and enjoyment of all participants.

-Free buses are provided and will drop you off at Milltown Bridge in Dingle Town.
+Free buses are provided and will drop you back to Milltown Bridge, approx 1km from the start line at Dingle Town.

 Spectators are welcome along the route but must obey the road closure restrictions.
 Do not, under any circumstances park on or block any routes along the way as this may cause a safety hazard.
 Public health and safety are of paramount importance for the event.
 All necessary measures are being put in place to facilitate the smooth running of the entire weekend.
 If you have any further queries regarding public safety, road closures, etc please contact us.